stephenhand/karma-jsmockito-jshamcrest/README.md

 ```

 This matches those installed in other frameworks using the JsHamcrest integration functions and means the 'assertThat' examples provided in the API docs work as expected.

+Note that this plugin is purely for mocking and assertions, it does not provide any libraries for defining tests and test suites, a plugin providing this needs to be included separately. [karma-mocha](https://www.npmjs.org/package/karma-mocha) for Mocha or [karma-jasmine](https://www.npmjs.org/package/karma-jasmine) for Jasmine are both excellent options.